sruthi-kurra/fraud-detection-gnn/README.md

     F --> E
 ```

+## 🏗️ Graph Construction
-**Graph construction.** Transactions are converted into a graph where:
+Transactions are converted into a graph where:
 - **Nodes** represent customer accounts
 - **Edges** connect accounts that share behavioral signals — email domains, merchants, or transaction patterns